Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/url.md

 | key                | value       |
 | ------------------ | ----------- |
-| `:using`           | the symbol `:post` is the only legal value
+| `using:`           | the symbol `:post` is the only legal value
-| `:cookies`         | a hash of cookies to be set in the download request
+| `cookies:`         | a hash of cookies to be set in the download request
-| `:referer`         | a string holding the URL to set as referrer in the download request
+| `referer:`         | a string holding the URL to set as referrer in the download request
-| `:user_agent`      | a string holding the user agent to set for the download request.
+| `user_agent:`      | a string holding the user agent to set for the download request.
 Can also be set to the symbol `:fake`, which will use a generic Browser-like user agent string.
 We prefer `:fake` when the server does not require a specific user agent.
-| `:data`            | a hash of parameters to be set in the POST request
+| `data:`            | a hash of parameters to be set in the POST request

-Example of using `:cookies`: [java.rb](https://github.com/caskroom/homebrew-cask/blob/b78fb320fc303fc503386aa6fac47fdd105ecbfb/Casks/java.rb#L5#L8)
+Example of using `cookies:`: [java.rb](https://github.com/caskroom/homebrew-cask/blob/472930df191d66747a57d5c96c0d00511d56e21b/Casks/java.rb#L5#L8)

-Example of using `:referer`: [rrootage.rb](https://github.com/caskroom/homebrew-cask/blob/992d34fec0a12193207a91d57b92bfcfb25174ea/Casks/rrootage.rb#L5)
+Example of using `referer:`: [rrootage.rb](https://github.com/caskroom/homebrew-cask/blob/312ae841f1f1b2ec07f4d88b7dfdd7fbdf8d4f94/Casks/rrootage.rb#L5)

 ## When URL and Homepage Hostnames Differ, Add a Comment